macamrs/macamrs/README.md

 I'm a Full-Stack Dev student, working specially on my front-end skills for the future.

-💻 Currently working on a Individual Project (PERN stack)

-💡 Learning the basics of UX/UI Design
+💡 Learning Three.js and the basics of UX/UI Design

 ## 🛠 Languages and Tools: